kilasuit/CleanRepoExample/Readme.md

 I don't like lots of config file sprawl and would like a cleaner repo layout in future.
 This would aid in config file scanning as well as if needed mass updating of all config files across multiple repositories.

+# Wheres the License

+We Do have a License - it's just in the docs folder 😜